A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Introduction and Related Work

 \section{Introduction and Related Work}

-Modern causal inference often considers very large datasets with many confounders that may have vastly different properties.
-These settings are considered in a wide range of applications where randomized controlled trials are not always readily available: epidemiology \citep{doi:10.2105/AJPH.2004.059204}, brain imaging \citep{2020_xray}, retail \citep{retail_causal}, entertainment platforms \citep{Liang2016CausalIF}.
+Modern causal inference often considers very large data sets with many observed confounding variables that may have vastly different properties.
+These settings are considered in a wide range of applications where randomized controlled trials are not always readily available: these include epidemiology \citep{doi:10.2105/AJPH.2004.059204}, brain imaging \citep{2020_xray}, retail \citep{retail_causal}, and entertainment platforms \citep{Liang2016CausalIF}.
 The inference setting is often complex, with high dimensional confounding variables needing to be accounted for.
-In such complex settings, non-parametric inference schemes that answer a simple causal query of causal association are needed as an initial step before more sophisticated causal relationships can be established.

-G-computation \citep{robins1986new} is a classical method for estimating a causal effect from observational studies involving variables that are both mediators and confounders.
-The popularity of g-computation persists to this day \citep{daniel2013methods, keil2020quantile}, because it allows one to test for a non-null causal effect using a variety of postulated models fulfilling the so-called \emph{backdoor criterion}.
-However, the use of parametric models in this context can lead to a problem known as the \emph{g-null paradox} \citep{robins97estimation}, in which the null being tested cannot logically hold because the models specified are insufficiently flexible \citep{mcgrath2021revisiting}.
+In such complex settings, non-parametric inference schemes that answer a simple query of causal association from observational data are needed as an initial step before more sophisticated causal relationships can be established. \\ G-computation \citep{robins1986new} is a classical method for estimating a causal effect from observational studies involving variables that are both mediators and confounders.
+Its popularity persists to this day \citep{daniel2013methods, keil2020quantile}, because it allows one to test for a non-null causal effect using a variety of postulated models.
+The causal effect can also be identified for models fulfilling the so-called \emph{backdoor criterion} \citep{pearl_2009} and \emph{ignorability assumptions} \citep{10.2307/2335942}.

-In this paper, we propose a non-parametric approach for the test of the absence of causal effect.
+In this paper, we propose a non-parametric approach to testing for the presence of a causal effect.
 In the Reproducing Kernel Hilbert Space (RKHS) and machine learning literature, the Hilbert-Schmidt Independence Criterion (HSIC) introduced by \cite{10.1007/11564089_7} is a widely used approach to non-parametric testing of independence.
 As the HSIC has good power properties and it is applicable to multivariate settings as well as to random variables taking values in generic domains, we use it as a foundation in this paper.
-Using G-computation principles, we introduce an extension of HSIC that can be applied to causal association testing.
-We compare against the popular post-double selection (PDS) method \citep{10.1093/restud/rdt044}, a parametric lasso-based model that is widely used for causal estimation.
+Using g-computation principles, we introduce an extension of HSIC that can be applied to causal association testing.